knpuniversity/symfony4/sfcasts/upgrade-sf5/our-deprecations.md

 # Fixing our Deprecations: Form, Controller & Mailer

 We are now *super* close to fixing *all* the deprecation warnings that block us from going to Symfony 5.
-Let's check out the current list from the homepage.
+Let's check out the current list for the homepage.
 There are *technically* 12 deprecations.
-But remember, we can ignore all the `doctrine/persistence` deprecations because they're not related to Symfony.
+But remember, we can ignore all the ones from `doctrine/persistence` because they're not related to Symfony.

 ## Form getExtendedTypes() Deprecation